2023 Best Electromechanical Engineering Schools

 On average, electromechanical engineering tech graduates from Dunwoody College of Technology take out $20,000 in student loans while working on their degree.

-With a ranking of #13, California University of Pennsylvania did quite well on this year’s best schools for electromechanical engineering technology students.
-Cal U is a moderately-sized public school located in the suburb of California.
+California University of Pennsylvania came in at #13 in this year’s edition of the Best Electromechanical Engineering Schools ranking.
+Cal U is a medium-sized public school located in the suburb of California.

 The average amount in student loans that electromechanical engineering tech majors at Cal U take out is $27,000.
 This translates to an average monthly loan payment of $173, based on a 10-year repayment plan.